Datapolitan-Online-Tutorials/ThinkingWIthData/content.md

 ![img-center-90](images/ddc_compass_learning.png)
 .caption[Drawing by [Julia Marden](https://www.tinypanther.com/)]

+???
++ With leadership and an understanding of the goals, we can be iterative and learn from our experiences as we move towards accomplishing them
++ The zero-deficit mentality doesn't help with this

 ---

 # Creating Data-Driven Culture
 ![img-center-90](images/ddc_compass_testing.png)
 .caption[Drawing by [Julia Marden](https://www.tinypanther.com/)]

+???
++ Having the leadership and the broad data literacy allows us to meaningfully test our assumptions

 ---

 # Creating Data-Driven Culture
 ![img-center-90](images/ddc_compass_self_service.png)
 .caption[Drawing by [Julia Marden](https://www.tinypanther.com/)]

+???
++ Having access to the data we need when we need it is essential to being inquisitive, iterative, and able to test assumptions.
++ Delays in accessing data or the need for unnecessary approvals/justifications inhibit innovation and exploration

 ---